thomasloupe/SimulaCLI/README.md

 ### Creating and Contributing Packages

-Want to create your own packages?
-Check out the [simpacks directory](./simpacks/) for:

-- Package development guidelines
-- Contribution instructions
-- Example packages
-- Code standards and best practices
+Want to submit a Community Simpack?
 Packages are stored in the `simpacks` folder:
 - `simpacks/official/` - Official packages
 - `simpacks/community/` - Community contributions

+Outstanding community packages will be promoted to official packages if the contributing author of the community package and SimulaCLI see fit.
+To contribute your own community package, use the official or community packages already provided as a starting point, then create a PR with:
+- Your package as `packageNameHere.js`.
+- An update to `packages.json` including your package.

 ## Setting Up Your Own Volume